Pet Travel and Certificates

 Microchipping

 Your pet must have an ISO-compliant microchip before receiving a rabies vaccination for it to be valid for travel (for Hawaii and most countries).
-If the rabies vaccine was given first, many locations will not accept it, and your pet may need to be revaccinated after microchipping.
+If the rabies vaccine was given before the microchip, many locations will not accept it, and your pet may need to be revaccinated.
 We can help verify that your pet’s microchip meets international standards to avoid travel issues.

 Travel Date